supercomputra/Arale/README.md

 - Compatible with `UITableView`, `UICollectionView`, or any `UIScrollView` subclasses.
 - Data source and delegate independency: can be added to an existing view controller without interfering with your existing `delegate` or `dataSource`.
-- No need to subclass a custom view controller or to use a custom `UICollectionViewLayout`
+- No need to subclass a custom view controller or to use a custom `UICollectionViewLayout`.
-- Simple usage: just implement your own subclass and add it to your `UIScrollView` subclass

 If you are using this library in your project, I would be more than glad to [know about it!](mailto:zulwiyozaputra@gmail.com)